$3,000 Personal Loan

 A 36‑month term makes sense when income is variable, other large monthly obligations are already locked in, or you need to rebuild an emergency fund at the same time.

 One small detail that compounds over time: many lenders reduce your APR by 0.25-0.50% just for enrolling in autopay.
 On a $3,000 loan at 24% APR over 36 months, that saves around $20-30 in total interest.
-Not life-changing on its own, but it rewards the borrower who sets payments on autopilot and never misses one.
+Not life‑changing on its own, but it rewards the borrower who sets payments on autopilot and never misses a payment.

 Why Origination Fees Change the Real Cost